arktypeio/arktype/pkgs/model/README.md

 If you're interested in contributing to `@re-/model`...

-1. Thank you 😍 We'll do everything we can to make this as straightforward as possible, regardless of your experience.
+1. Thank you 😍 We'll do everything we can to make this as straightforward as possible, regardless of your level of experience.
 2. Check out our [guide](../../CONTRIBUTING.md) to get started!

 ## About Redo